Dylan J. Altschuler

 Research

-I study probability, especially high-dimensional phenomena and random combinatorics.
+I study probability, especially high-dimensional phenomena with applications to geometry, statistical physics, and combinatorics.

 On spectral outliers for inhomogenous random symmetric matrices